gnani-ai/API-service/rest-codes/Nodejs-Client/README.md

 # Nodejs Client

 ### Note
 - The rest services are for restricted users only.
-If you wish to opt for rest services , please contact operations@gnani.ai
+If you wish to opt for rest services , please contact hello@gnani.ai

 ## Installation